semgrep/semgrep-docs/docs/writing-rules/data-flow/data-flow-overview.md

 Ensure that you understand the [design trade-offs](#design-trade-offs) and limitations of the data-flow engine.
 For further details, see also the [data-flow status](#data-flow-status).
 :::

-Semgrep provides no user-friendly way of specifying a new data-flow analysis, but please [let us know if you have suggestions](https://github.com/returntocorp/semgrep/issues/new/choose).
+Semgrep provides no user-friendly way of specifying a new data-flow analysis.
+Please [let us know if you have suggestions](https://github.com/returntocorp/semgrep/issues/new/choose).
 If you can code in OCaml, your contribution is welcome.
 See [Contributing](/docs/contributing/contributing/) documentation for more details.

 ## Design trade-offs